madetech/architecture-handbook/README.md

 Please check out below the Learning Paths!

-These are split to beginner -> advanced data concepts to aid in self development.
+These are split to beginner -> advanced concepts to aid in self development.

 - :sparkle: [Introduction to Software Architecture](learning_paths/introduction_to_software_architecture.md)
 - :mechanical_arm: [Architecture for Developers](learning_paths/developers.md)
 - :crystal_ball: [Architecture for Leaders](learning_paths/leaders.md)

 ## Playbooks: For Technical Leaders and Architects in Role